BlinkTagInc/gtfs-to-html/www/docs/timetables.md

 ---

 This is an optional, non-standard file called `timetables.txt` which can be included in an agency's GTFS.
 This file specifies to GTFS-to-HTML which HTML timetables should be built.
+Often, this is the only additional file you need to create to use GTFS-to-HTML.

 ### Column Definitions